MicrosoftDocs/power-automate-docs/articles/billing-questions.md

 ## I'm trying to upgrade, but I'm told my account is not eligible

-If you have signed in using a Microsoft Account, to upgrade you need to use the email provided by your work or school.
+To updgrade, you must use your work or school account.
 If you do not have an email from your work or school that you can use then you can create a new Office 365 trial following the instructions in this [Power BI article](https://powerbi.microsoft.com/documentation/powerbi-admin-signing-up-for-power-bi-with-a-new-office-365-trial/).

 ## Why did I run out of runs when my flow only ran a few times?

 Certain flows may run more frequently than you expect.
 For example, a flow that sends you a push notification when your manager emails you will run every time you get a new email.
 This is because there is a condition inside the flow to check if your manager sent it -- but even if this condition isn't met the flow is still counted as ran.

 You can work around this issue by putting all the filtering you need into the trigger.
+In the example above, expand the Advanced Options menu and specify your manager's email address in the From field.

 ## Other limits and caveats